xnvme/xnvme/docs/getting_started/index.rst

 .. note:: In case you ran the meson-commands before installing, then you can probably need to remove your ``builddir`` before re-running build commands.

-In case you want to customize the build, e.g. install into a differnt location etc. then this is all handled by `meson built-in options
+In case you want to customize the build, e.g. install into a different location etc. then this is all handled by `meson built-in options
 <https://mesonbuild.com/Builtin-options.html>`_, in addition to those, then you
 can inspect ``meson_options.txt`` which contains build-options specific to